 2.7 Business Practices.
 During the term of this Agreement, Producer shall promptly inform Ethos of Producer’s recommendation, endorsement, or promotion of any product or service offering by any competitor of Ethos which is similar to any Product.
-Additionally, Producer (a) shall conduct its business under this Agreement in a manner that reflects favorably upon Ethos, the Products, and the goodwill and reputation of Ethos, (b) shall not engage in illegal, deceptive, misleading, or unethical trade practices, including, without limitation, directing potential customers who are searching for Ethos’s website to Producer’s own website, or implying in any way that Producer is an employee of Ethos, and (c) shall not, and shall not permit any of its subsidiaries or affiliates, or any of its or their respective directors, officers, managers, employees, independent contractors, representatives, or agents to violate any applicable law, including, without limitation, to the extent applicable, all data privacy and data security laws (e.g., the California Consumer Privacy Act and the Gramm–Leach–Bliley Act (“GLBA”), etc.), anti-corruption and anti-bribery laws (e.g., the Foreign Corrupt Practices Act of 1977), and communications laws (e.g., the Telephone Consumer Protection Act of 1991, the CAN-SPAM Act of 2003, etc.), each as may be amended from time-to-time.
+Additionally, Producer (a) shall conduct its business under this Agreement in a manner that reflects favorably upon Ethos, the Products, and the goodwill and reputation of Ethos, (b) shall not engage in illegal, deceptive, misleading, or unethical trade practices, including, without limitation, directing potential customers who are searching for Ethos’s website to Producer’s own website, or implying in any way that Producer is an employee of Ethos, and (c) shall not permit any of its subsidiaries or affiliates, or any of its or their respective directors, officers, managers, employees, Subproducers, representatives, or agents to violate any applicable law, including, without limitation, any and all data privacy and data security laws (e.g., the California Consumer Privacy Act, the Gramm–Leach–Bliley Act (“GLBA”), etc.), anti-corruption and anti-bribery laws (e.g., the Foreign Corrupt Practices Act of 1977), and any laws applicable to communications (e.g., the Telephone Consumer Protection Act of 1991, the CAN-SPAM Act of 2003, etc.), each as may be amended from time-to-time.
 Producer will timely complete all required continuing education requirements for its licensure, and will participate in and/or complete any additional required annual trainings provided by Ethos.

 2.8 Content Marketing.
-Producer agrees to co-create content marketing for publication to Sales Leads by Producer, subject to written approval of Ethos.
+Producer agrees to co-create content marketing for publication to Sales Leads by Producer, subject to written approval by Ethos.
 Each content piece will contain a follow-link back to the Ethos website.

 Licenses and Ownership.